狐者異

 Pronunciation: kowai

-TRANSLATION: Strange Fox Person
+TRANSLATION: Strange fox person

-ALTERNATE NAMES: None
+ALTERNATE NAMES: None recorded

 ABILITIES:

-- Scavenging
+- Scavenging through trash and carrion

 WEAKNESSES: